Published by: Julia

 However, I can’t see myself finishing off my asparagus by using a green kitchen scourer to rub away the top layer of skin.
-It looks great on the plate and peeling your asparagus this way means that you lose none of the flavor.
+It looks great on the plate and peeling your asparagus this way means that you lose none of the flavors.
 But, I rarely have time to do things like this.

 I love pureed potatoes and thought I knew how to cook them.
 That is until I saw Thomas prepare them.
 It really is a Masterclass.

 You will be stunned by how much butter and cream he manages to incorporate.
 But, sadly, the resulting beautiful dish is too high in calories for me, so I was really pleased that he also demonstrated how to make mashed potatoes.

 As a bonus, later in the course, he shows you how to make pureed parsnips.
 An absolutely delicious side dish, which me and my family have enjoyed several times.